Typhoon Melor

-Typhoon Melor, known in the Philippines as Typhoon Nona, was a powerful tropical cyclone that struck the Philippines in December 2015.
+Typhoon Melor, known in the Philippines as Typhoon Nona, was a powerful tropical cyclone that struck the Philippines in mid-December 2015.
 The twenty-seventh named storm and the eighteenth typhoon of the annual typhoon season, Melor killed 51 people and caused ₱7.04 billion (US$148.3 million) in damage.

 The typhoon began developing on December 7 as a low-pressure area 120 km of Chuuk.
 Soon, it intensified into a tropical depression on December 10, and then into a tropical storm south of Yap, and was named Melor.
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAG-ASA) initially decided to name Melor as "Nonoy", but due to political reasons, it was named "Nona" instead.
 On December 13, Tropical Storm Melor (Nona) became a typhoon, and made its first landfall on Northern Samar.
 The typhoon made several landfalls in Sorsogon, Burias Island, Romblon, and Oriental Mindoro, before weakening into a tropical storm.
-It turned southward on entering the South China Sea (West Philippine Sea) before weakening into a tropical depression and dissipating in the Sulu Sea.
+It turned southward on entering the South China Sea before weakening into a tropical depression and dissipating in the Sulu Sea.